ibexa/documentation-developer/docs/commerce/cart/cart.md

 ### Cart data validation

-When a buyer tries to add products to the cart, increase cart item quantity or proceed to checkout, the Cart component performs cart item validation and checks whether:
+When a buyer tries to add products to the cart, increase cart item quantity or proceed to checkout, the cart component performs cart item validation and checks whether:

 - the product is available
 - the requested quantity of product is available